Mono-material Packaging: An Interview with DNP Indonesia, the Frontline of Development and Sales Promotions

 The DNP Group started developing mono-material packaging materials in 2018 and has successfully put them to practical use.
 In addition to being adopted for tea leaves packaging*2 for LIPTON Teas and Infusions, they have also been used in an increasing number of powdered foods, seasonings, sauces, cosmetics, laundry detergents, shampoos and other products.

-The pictures of “Lipton Botanic Tea” and “Lipton Keep & Charge,” the products of Lipton Teas and Infusions as an example of adoption
+*2: “Lipton Botanic Tea” and “Lipton Keep & Charge” are the products of Lipton Teas and Infusions at present.

 The DNP Group has continued to refine its mono-materials technology from two main perspectives.
 To achieve the same functions that were previously provided by multi-materials, the focus has been on maintaining heat resistance (to preserve the client’s manufacturing efficiency) and barrier properties (to ensure performance equivalent to existing packaging).